lwcarani/lwcarani.github.io/_posts/2024-09-06-dropbox-clone.md

 The full code for this project can be found at my Github [here](https://github.com/lwcarani/dropbox-clone).

 ## About
 This project is a command-line interface (CLI) application (written in Java) that mimics some of the core functionalities of Dropbox, allowing users to synchronize files between their local machine and cloud storage (in this particular implementation, Amazon Web Services (AWS) Simple Storage Service (S3)).
 I've been meaning to brush up on Java, and learn how to use the Spring framework, so this seemed like the perfect project.
-I've also used Google Cloud and Firebase before, but not AWS, so I chose to AWS as the backend to learn more about the APIs and building on AWS services.
+I've also used Google Cloud and Firebase before, but not AWS, so I chose AWS as the backend to learn more about the APIs and building on AWS services.
 For this project, I only needed AWS Cognito for user authentication, and AWS S3 for file storage and retrieval.

 ## Technology Stack